 Immune Support from Lactobacillus

-This little warrior doesn't just sit idle in your gut; it has a vital role.
-One significant contribution is bolstering our defenses against pathogens.
-That means fewer sick days and more time enjoying life.
+One significant contribution of Lactobacillus is bolstering our defenses against pathogens.
+That means fewer sick days and improved overall health.

 Lactobacillus and Digestive Health